Community Approach to Learning Mindfully

 All staff are welcome and the practices in CALM are accessible to just about everyone – regardless of your level of prior experience with mindfulness or yoga practices.
 Faculty and Staff who start their day with a moment of CALM will feel restored and ready to be fully present and effective.
 CALM also provides staff with quick and simple practices that they can use throughout the day to support their own focus, emotional balance, and ability to manage stress.
 Daily CALM sessions, held before the school day begins, last about 20 minutes and provide intentional breathing practices, gentle yoga movement, mindful awareness practices, and setting positive intentions for the teaching day.

 CALM was originally designed as support for educators – including all faculty and staff in the school building.
 Educators do so much to care for and inspire their students, and CALM provides them with the care and compassion they deserve to stay healthy, avoid burnout, and be fully present with the joys of teaching.
-Click here to learn more about organizing a CALM workshop.

 LONG-TERM CARE FACILITIES